 Author: The Alliance for Child Protection in Humanitarian Action, READY, Plan International

-View and download the Child Protection in Outbreaks: Collaborating with the health sector in infectious disease outbreaks (Mini-Guide 3) on the Alliance website:
+View and download the Child Protection in Outbreaks: Prioritising Child Participation in Infectious Disease Outbreaks (Mini-Guide 6) on the Alliance website:

 This website is made possible by the support of the American People through the United States Agency for International Development (USAID) under the READY initiative.
 READY (not an acronym) is supported by USAID’s Bureau for Democracy, Conflict, and Humanitarian Assistance, Office of U.S. Foreign Disaster Assistance (OFDA) and is led by Save the Children in partnership with the Johns Hopkins Center for Humanitarian Health, the Johns Hopkins Center for Communication Programs, UK-Med, EcoHealth Alliance, and Mercy Malaysia.
 The contents of this website are the sole responsibility of Save the Children.
 The information provided on this website does not necessarily reflect the views of USAID, any or all consortium partners, or the United States Government, and is not official U.S. Government information.